Three ways to ensure clean indoor air quality

 The air in the attic can be extremely hot, especially in Florida.
 Although most homes have an attic with an exterior door, most do not have insulation on it.
 Without the exterior door being properly insulated, it can cause hot or cold air to seep into your home.
 This can cause a disruption in air quality due to excessive heat from the attic lurking around.
 Air from the attic can carry dust, allergens, and other pollutants that you can breathe in.

 Have questions about how you can keep your indoor air quality clean?
-Give one of our American Air Cares specialists a call at Martin (772)220-1496 St. Lucie (772)252-6217, and we would be more than happy to help you.
+Give the professionals in air conditioning service in Palm City and Port St. Lucie area a call.
+We would be more than happy to help you!